HB-2157

 Enforcement Authority

 Private right of action.
 Any person may file a civil action against a developer or deployer for a violation of the chapter.
 No designated agency enforcer.
-The developer or deployer has an affirmative defense if it discovered the violation, cured it within 45 days, provided notice and evidence of the cure to the person bringing the action, and is otherwise in compliance with the chapter.
+A 45-day cure period is available as an affirmative defense if the developer or deployer discovered the violation, cured it within 45 days, provided notice and evidence to the plaintiff, and is otherwise in compliance with the chapter.

 Penalties

 Injunctive relief and reasonable attorneys' fees and costs.
-No statutory damages or civil penalty amounts are specified.
-The court may enjoin the violation.
-No requirement that the plaintiff prove actual monetary harm to obtain injunctive relief and fees.
+No statutory minimum damages or per-violation penalty amounts are specified.
+The statute does not require proof of actual monetary harm for injunctive relief or fee-shifting.

 Who Is Covered